minecraftpython/minecraftpython-mc1.12.2/README.md

 ## Issues
 ### Known Issues
 * Recording a magic wand over a magic wand currently creates a Frankenbeast.
 Beware!
+This will be corrected in 0.7.2.
+* The supported version of Python is 2.7.2.
+I feel I must personally apologize for that - I know that's not how it should be, but don't know how to fix it.

 ### How To Report Issues
 Have a comment, suggestion, or problem?
 Find help [here](https://github.com/minecraftpython/minecraftpython-mc1.12.2/issues).